tylambe/js-mini-bootcamp-1/1-foundations-of-programming/README.md

-# Part I: Fundamentals of Programming
+# Part I: Foundations of Programming

-Before getting started, make sure that you have a JavaScript console open (like www.repl.it), so you can complete these exercises.
+Before getting started, make sure that you have a JavaScript console open (like <a href="http://www.repl.it/languages/javascript" target="_blank">repl.it</a>), so you can complete these exercises.

 ## Exercises